azdavis/azdavis.net/.github/ISSUE_TEMPLATE.md

-(choose one of either BUG REPORT or FEATURE REQUEST)
+(choose one of either BUG REPORT or ENHANCEMENT REQUEST)

 # BUG REPORT